 What Are the Asset Classes?

 You now have come up with your guideline for how much goes into stocks and and how much into bonds.
 Some investors stop right there with their allocations—it's easy now to find a mutual fund that has a full range of stocks and a similar bond fund and call it done.
 Most people, though, like to break things out more precisely within those stock and bond categories.

 Every investment manager has her own rule for which asset classes are necessary for a well-balanced, basic portfolio.
-My own basic portfolio models rely on just six asset classes (though we will often make adjustments for a particular client's circumstances).
-The American Association of Independent Investors uses the same classes but adds in Emerging Markets as a standard class.
-Here are those seven classes listed in order of risk—the classes considered most volatile are at the top and the most steady at the bottom:
+My own basic portfolio models rely on just six asset classes (though we often make adjustments for a particular client's circumstances).
+The American Association of Independent Investors uses the same classes but adds in Emerging Markets as a standard class (note: we aren't opposed to emerging markets but the extra fund expenses can cancel out the extra gains you are looking for with these).
+Here are the six classes listed very loosely in order of risk—the classes considered most volatile are at the top and the most steady at the bottom:

 - International Stocks

 - Mid-Capitalization U.S. Stocks

 - Intermediate Term Bonds (7 to 10 year duration)

 - Short Term Bonds (1 to 3 year duration)

 I've included the AAII's three allocation models at the bottom of the post, but you can adjust these to your circumstances.
 So, if you have created a nice moderate split of 70% and 30% stocks to bonds, you can make you portfolio that much more aggressive or steady with some fine tuning, by say, using more Small Cap stocks to get more adventurous.

 Now that you have a plan coming together for your own personal asset allocation model, it makes sense to think about how things might play out over time.